brightbox/docs.brightbox.com/content/reference/accounts.md

 of resources that can be in use at once.

-To view your limits and current usage, use the [Brightbox Manager](/guides/manager/) and click "Account Limits" in the side bar.
+To view your limits and current usage, use the [Brightbox Manager](/guides/manager/) and click "Account & Billing" in the side bar and then "Account Limits".

 You can request an increase of any limit by clicking the "Request increase" button.
-Set the new limit that you'd like to request and provide as much information as possible about why you require the increase.
+Set the new limit that you'd like to request and provide some details about why you need the increase.

 ### Closing your account